MuursaleenBats/GemBot/README.md

 - **Voice Interaction**:
   - "Activate Blind Mode" (to interact with TTS).
-  - "Gembot"(Keyword to Start Listening)
+  - "Gemini"(Keyword to Start Listening)

 ---